pgodel/itb-tos-scripts/README.md

 # itb-tos-scripts
-ThinkOrSwim scripts for In the Black Strategy.
+ThinkOrSwim scripts for `In the Black Strategy`.
 This scripts are slightly modified from versions provided by other users.

 ## Scripts